ETG Calculator: Reliable insights for better decision-making

 These tests are crucial in various scenarios:

-• Personal Monitoring: Social or moderate drinkers use these tests to manage healthier drinking.
+• Social or moderate drinkers employ these tests to track their alcohol consumption for better drinking habits.

 Challenges of ETG Testing